Moscow Narodny Bank

+Moscow Narodny Bank (MNB, lit.
+'National Bank of Moscow') was a bank active in the Russian Empire from 1911 to 1917, whose London affiliate was maintained after the Russian Revolution to serve the financial needs of the Soviet Union.
+It survived the early phase of post-Communist transition and was eventually absorbed by VTB in 2005.

+Russian Empire

-Moscow Narodny Bank is a Russian bank.
-It was established under the Articles of Association approved by the Ministry of Finance on March 3, 1911 (published in the Collection of Edicts and Executive Orders of the Government of Russia on September 29, 1911).
-It was opened in Moscow on May 9, 1912.
+Moscow Narodny Bank was established under the Articles of Association approved by the Ministry of Finance on March 3, 1911 (published in the Collection of Edicts and Executive Orders of the Government of Russia on September 29, 1911).
+It opened for business in Moscow on May 9, 1912.

-History

 The idea of setting up such a bank occurred at the First All-Russian Convention of Representatives of Cooperative Establishments in 1908 and was endorsed afterwards by annual conventions of cooperators.
 The purpose of setting-up and operation of the Moscow Narodny Bank was: “to deliver monetary funds to small loan institutions and all kinds of cooperative enterprises in order to ease their turnovers”.

 The governing body of the Bank was determined by the Board, which was located in Moscow, the controlling body was the council.
 The Bank's fixed capital at its establishment was 1 million rubles, divided into 4,000 shares with a par value of 250 rubles.

 The founders were: a prominent figure in the cooperative movement N. P. Gibner, chairman of the committee of rural savings partnerships, nobleman V. A. Pereleshin, agronomist P. A. Sadyrin, agronomist V. I. Anisimov, a peasant deputy of the State Duma of the 1st convocation from the Moscow province A. P. Pavlov, state councilors E. D. Maksimov, A. V. Vasiliev, I. P. Grundsky, peasant A. P. Pavlov.
 N. P. Gibner became the first chairman of the board, A. V. Pereleshin became the chairman of the board, and the merchant A. N. Balakshin, A. N. Antsyferov and T. I. Buynov became deputies.

 The original building of the bank was located at Myasnitskaya Street in Moscow.
-Since 1912 Moscow Narodny Bank has become a major mortgage lending facilitator in Russia and has been at the head of the small loan institution system.
+Moscow Narodny Bank became a major mortgage lending facilitator in Russia with a leading position in the small loan institution system.

-The bank was managed in accordance with the principles of cooperation.
+The bank was managed in accordance with the principles of cooperative banking.
 In accordance with the charter, the Council of the Bank was to consist of representatives of cooperatives by 2/3.
 In the general meeting, shareholders could not have more than 5 votes, regardless of the number of shares.

 The Moscow Narodny Bank entered into an agreement with the Moscow Union of Consumer Societies, according to which the bank purchased fertilizers, agricultural machinery and seeds.
 The Bank participated in the creation of cooperative associations engaged in the purchase and sale of various goods.

 Moscow Narodny Bank had 12 branches, agencies and commission offices in different towns and cities of European Russia, Siberia, Far East and Caucasus, including Petrograd, Vladivostok, Perm, Tiflis (Tbilisi), Irkutsk, Samarkand, Tashkent and Bukhara.